Lymphoedema can sometimes develop as a result of either cancer or cancer treatment.

 - a combination of the two treatments

 Not everyone who has cancer or cancer treatment develops lymphoedema.
-We don’t know exactly how many people do develop it, so we need more research to find out.
+We don’t know exactly how many people will get lymphoedema, so we need more research to find out.

 Who gets lymphoedema?

 Any cancer that affects the lymph nodes may cause lymphoedema.
+But it is more likely that some cancer treatments will cause lymphoedema.
 Researchers are finding out more about this all the time.

-We know that some cancers are more likely to lead to lymphoedema than others.
-They include:
+We know that treatment for some cancers is more likely to lead to lymphoedema than others.
+They include cancers like: